pangz-lab/adb-verus-install/README.md

     - `miner name` : any alphanumeric value.
 This will be appended in the miner prefix from the [configuration](#conf-key-miner-prefix)
     - `mode` : either 'x' or 'HYBRID' - [see luckpool setting](https://luckpool.net/verus/connect.html)
     - `thread` : number of processor to use
- 6. Run the following command to start installation.
-Don't disconnect or move your phone to avoid interruption
+ 6. Run the following command to start the installation.
+Don't disconnect or move your phone to avoid interruption.
     ```bash
     # i.e.
     # The parameter varies per phone especially the device serial no.